Saqifur-Rahman/Crypto_Trendalyzer/README.md

 - Authenticate users for making transcations and view portfolio using Firebase Authentication.
 - Signup Route: `./signup`
 - Signin Route: `./signin`
+- Logout: `./logout`
 - Firebase Authentication stores and uses email and hashed password for authenticate users.
+- Session is generated after successful authentication and session is destroyed after logout.
+Session stores email portfolio_id of the user.

 ### Coins
 - List of coins with live prices, percentage change, market cap etc. with search and sort features.